sbiales/langmodernization/README.md

 |                               | ROUGE-L | BLEU  |   | ROUGE-L | BLEU  |
 | Overlap with gold modern text |  0.318  | 27.04 |   | 0.481   | 32.98 |
 | Overlap with old text         |  0.468  | 59.92 |   | 0.726   | 73.65 |

+As shown in the table above, we do see significantly lesser overlap with the `old text` but we also see lesser overlap with the `gold modern text`.
+This requires further investigation into this method.